marek-miller/quest-bind/README.md

 Number of threads available is 8
 Precision: size of qreal is 8 bytes
 QUBITS:
-Number of qubits is 3.
+Number of qubits is 16.
-Number of amps is 8.
+Number of amps is 65536.
-Number of amps per rank is 8.
+Number of amps per rank is 65536.
+Measure first qubit.
+Outcome: 0 with prob: 0.50
 ```

+## Releases

+### v0.1 (11/07/2023)

+Initial release.